Chery QQ3: Second generation (2013)

 The 1,000,000th Chery QQ was built on 1 September 2013, cumulative production include first and second generation, sedan QQ6 and the QQme.

 Safety

-The Chinese—made iQ in its most basic Latin American configuration with no airbags and no ABS received 0 stars for adult occupants and 0 stars for toddlers from Latin NCAP in 2015.
+The Chinese—made iQ in its most basic Latin American market configuration with no airbags and no ABS received 0 stars for adult occupants and 0 stars for toddlers from Latin NCAP in 2015.

 Chery eQ (electric version)

 The Chery eQ, a full-electric minicar based on the new generation QQ, was launched in the Chinese car market in November 2014.
 Pricing starts at CN¥59.800 (~US$9,600) after all government incentives for new energy vehicles, making the eQ one of the cheapest electric cars available in country.
 The electric motor delivers 57 hp and 150 nm powered by a lithium-ion battery.
 The eQ has a range of 200 km, and charging takes 8–10 hours for a full charge on 220 V. A total of 542 units were sold in the country in 2014, and cumulative sales totaled 2,671 units through June 2015.